johnrock16/check-rule-mate/README.md

 > ⚠️ The playground executes bundled client-side JavaScript.
 > Do not use untrusted validation code.

-The **Docs Playground** allows you to generate an interactive HTML page where you can **test your schemas, rules, and validators directly in the browser**.
+The **Documentation Playground** allows you to generate an interactive HTML page where you can **test your schemas, rules, and validators directly in the browser**.

 This feature is **experimental** and intended mainly for development and exploration purposes.
 It bundles your validation logic into a client-side format, enabling real-time validation without any backend setup.